Page Reviewed / Updated – Dec. 5, 2022

 This program allows up to 12 weeks of paid leave from work to care for a senior relative.

-At the time of this writing, the paid leave is set at 67% of the amount an eligible employee makes in an average week (with the maximum amount set at 67% of the average rate that is earned across the state).
+As of 2023, the paid leave is set at 67% of the amount an eligible employee makes in an average week (with the maximum amount set at 67% of the average rate that is earned across the state).
 The maximum benefit amount is $1,131.08 / week, and maximum paid time off is 12 weeks in a 52-week period.

-An employee that has taken a paid family leave will not receive any type of penalty from their employer.
-In fact, the employee must be allowed to return to the position they had held at the time of the leave or given a position that is similar in nature to the one they had.
+An employee that has taken Paid Family Leave will not receive any type of penalty from their employer.
+In fact, the employee must be allowed to return to the position they held at the time of the leave or given a position that is similar in nature to the one they had.
 The employee will also continue to receive health insurance while on leave.

 Eldercare Financial Assistance Locator